yulkes/PublicSpeaking/HackingTheHomeAssignment/README.md

 Home assignments are here to stay as they offer less biased views and are more focused on the quality of your work.

 Unfortunately, if you’re a Junior Developer, the quality of work is usually what stands out.
-Your projects won’t look like a professional reviewer is used to: They may be messy, half-working, or lacking documentation and instructions.
+Your projects won’t look like what a professional reviewer is used to: They may be messy, half-working, or lacking documentation and instructions.

 Workshop participants will learn an organized system for working on a small project while presenting best-practices.
 That means passing more interview steps, more options to choose from, and more bargaining power for your next job.